Carnegie Bosch Chair and Associate Professor of Business Technologies

 Pittsburgh, PA 15213

-Param Vir Singh is Carnegie Bosch Junior Chair and Associate Professor of Business Technologies at the David A Tepper School of Business, Carnegie Mellon University.
-Professor Singh investigates the use of social technologies (such as social media, crowdsourcing, blogging, enterprise 2.0, social networks, open source) to solve business problems.
-Specifically, he models user behavior on social technologies to provide policy and design implications to foster innovation and knowledge sharing.
+Param Vir Singh is Carnegie Bosch Chair and Associate Professor of Business Technologies at the David A Tepper School of Business, Carnegie Mellon University.
+Professor Singh investigates the use of social technologies (such as social media, crowdsourcing, sharing economy, blogging, enterprise 2.0, social networks, open source) to solve business problems.
+Specifically, he models user behavior on social technologies to provide policy and design implications to foster innovation, improve efficiencies and knowledge sharing.

 Prof Singh's studies on blogs have addressed important questions regarding governance of employee blogs by firms.
 His research shows that prohibiting employees from posting content that criticizes the firm or promotes the rivals, or posting non work related content or encourgaing lurkers to blog are suboptimal policies with negative consequences for organizations.
 His work on crowdsourcing ideation provides policies for firms to govern their crowdsourcing initiatives for getting highly valuable new product ideas from consumers.
 He is presently investigating how to optimally design crowdsourcing contests for innovation.
 His work on open source has highlighted inefficiencies in the choice of licensing options and using social network methods have provided guidelines on successful team formations.
 Professor Singh's work on social networks have highlighted dynamics in network formation in online communities.
 He shows why certain network structures evolve (core-periphery) and how to design systems to make salient structures that discourage knowledge sharing.
 His work on big data provides methods for predicting demand by employing real time large scale social media data from diverse sources such as Twitter, Google Trends, Wikipedia, Review Sites and Blogs.

 Much of his work uses big data sources such as social networks, blogs, online help forums, and online crowdsourcing platforms to provide a fine grained and rich analysis.
-To deal with and benefit from the volume and variety of data, for methodology Professor Singh employs a variety of skills including structural models, text mining, social networks, Bayesian methods and reduces form analysis.
+To deal with and benefit from the volume and variety of data, for methodology Professor Singh employs a variety of skills including structural models, text mining, social networks, Bayesian methods and reduced form analysis.
 Professor Singh is an early proponent for the use of structural modeling methods to answer policy and system design questions in the field of Information Systems.